 Please note that your first time offering these sessions might prove challenging due to the need to get the symbols right.
 However, by remaining calm and collected, you’ll be able to establish a connection with your clients and transfer your healing energy.

-If you’re not doing a Zoom or video conference group session, then you’ll need to do your best to visualize all the group members.
+If you’re not doing a Zoom or video conference group session, you’ll need to do your best to visualize all the group members.
 The good thing is you’ll be focusing on one person at a time.

 Although the ability to visualize is often taken for granted, it can play a pivotal role in helping you transfer your healing energy down to all members.